skarcha/node-nut/README.md

 ### error

-Emitted when there was an error establishing the connection or with the communication to the server.
+Emitted when there was an error establishing the connection or with the network communication to the server.

 ### close